brettChapman/paf2pav/README.md

 ## Generating the PAF file:

-The PAF file is derived from a [PGGB](https://github.com/pangenome/pggb) pangenome graph given an [ODGI](https://github.com/pangenome/odgi) graph or generated from a GFA.
+The PAF file is derived from a pangenome graph generated using [PGGB](https://github.com/pangenome/pggb).
+An [ODGI](https://github.com/pangenome/odgi) graph or  GFA graph is expected.

 ```
 reference_prefix='Morex'